pep0/picorv32_icebraker_playground/README.md

-# picorv32_icebraker_playground
+# picorv32 icebraker playground
-picorv32 softcore on icebraker board
+Some playing and evolving with the picorv32 on the Icebreaker FPGA board.